Max Harlow

 1. CSV Match

-Finds matches in two spreadsheets, optionally using various fuzzy-matching algorithms.
-Used by organisations including the Guardian, the Times, and the New Humanitarian who used it to identify a company the United Nations had a contract with who was also on its own sanctions list.
+Finds fuzzy matches between CSV files.
+Based on Textmatch, a Python library I also maintain.
+Has been used by news organisations including the Wall Street Journal who used it to match up officials’ shareholding declarations with names of companies their agency had oversight of and the New Humanitarian who used it to identify a company the United Nations had a contract with who was also on its own sanctions list.

 2. Ship Overviewer